 - 2 teaspoons paprika

 - 1 tablespoon dried oregano leaves

 - 4–6 bone-in, skin-on chicken thighs

-- kosher salt and ground black pepper OR smoked chicken dry rub
+- kosher salt and ground black pepper (IF not using the dry rub)

 - Optional brine: you can brine your chicken first, see this post for details.